artarazavi/wikiracing/README.md

 	```
 	http://localhost:8081/
     ```
-- Flower: web based tool for monitoring and administering Celery clusters
+- Flower: web based tool for monitoring and administering celery clusters
 	Start tasks you wish to debug with flower like so:
 	```
 	$ docker-compose restart [task name or space separated task names] flower